Her Family Is In Mexico. They Only Had 4 Minutes Together At The Border. That’s When He Proposed.

 - The man who saved millions of babies.
 Blood transfusions saved James Harrison’s life when he was 14.
 So at 18, he began donating blood.
 Doctors found—perhaps because of the earlier transfusions—that the Australian man’s blood had unique, disease-fighting antibodies.
 His blood helped build an injection called Anti-D that fights rhesus disease, which attacks unborn babies.
 Known as the “man with the golden arm,” Harrison donated blood nearly every week for 60 years—and officially ‘retired’ at the age of 81, according to CNN.
 “Every batch of Anti-D that has ever been made in Australia has come from James’ blood,” said Jemma Falkenmire of the Australian Red Cross Blood Service.
 “And more than 17 percent of women in Australia are at risk, so James has helped save a lot of lives.”
 Among the 3 million women given the injection: Harrison’s daughter, who gave birth to a healthy son.
 (CNN)

 - The lawyer fighting for women “to have rights like men.”
 In Pakistan’s Swat Valley, Mehnaz represents moms abandoned by their husbands and brides beaten by their spouses.
 She is one of only 12 women lawyers—along with 500 male colleagues—in an area with 700,000 people.
 And she had to fight like hell for that law degree.
-When Mehnaz was in high school, the Taliban took over her village and burned down the girls’ schools.
+When Mehnaz (who goes by one name) was in high school, the Taliban took over her village and burned down the girls’ schools.
 But she continued her education despite the fear the insurgents stoked—even as her family endured threats for allowing Mehnaz to study.
 “They were terrible years,” she said.
 “It was risky.
 But I didn’t lose courage.”
 (NPR)

 - The new American who showed other Americans how to be.
-“This is not about I the person, but about we the people,” Chef José Andrés saidupon winning the James Beard Foundation’s humanitarian of the year award in February.
+“This is not about I the person, but about we the people,” Chef José Andrés said upon winning the James Beard Foundation’s humanitarian of the year award in February.
 “I didn’t feed anybody; WE fed many…People were hungry.”
 Andrés, a Spanish native who became a US citizen in 2013, received the award for his work feeding the hungry after natural disasters in Houston and Puerto Rico.
 And as Fast Company touts, business is booming for the impulsive chef and impassioned activist.
 (Fast Company)

 - The community that responds with peace and an epic cookout.
 Two weeks after a white woman called the police on a black family for lakeside grilling in Oakland, California, the community staged a huge cookout at the park last Thursday.
 The peaceful celebration involved food, of course, and music that got folks up and grooving to the electric slide.
 Oakland City Councilmember Lynette Gibson McElhaney saw the event as an antidote to the blatant racism of the earlier call.
 “Police are not private security for any white person that’s offended by the presence of black folks in our public spaces.”
 (HuffPost)